-Students majoring in Graphic Design produce most of their work in the digital environment of Park University's fully equipped Macintosh studio.
+Swork in the digital environment of Park University's fully equipped Macintosh studio.
 Today, most artists earn a living by producing a wide range of visual materials for publication.
 Graphic Design students learn visual communication, typography, layout, illustration and photography while building professional quality design portfolios.
 Instruction models conditions in the professional environment.
 Internship opportunities in graphic design firms and other professional settings provide real world experience and a transition to the world beyond the campus.